-A1. have a critical appreciation of key principles and doctrines in a range of legal subjects related to International Business law; A2. have a critical appreciation of the key institutions relevant to those legal subjects; A3. have developed critical understanding of relevant theoretical perspectives (including those drawn from other disciplines) on the legal and policy issues raised by the subjects studied by the student; and A4. be acquainted with contemporary research and scholarship in these legal subjects.
-Teaching and Learning Methods Students have the opportunity to gain knowledge and understanding from a variety of teaching methods.
+A1.
+Have a critical appreciation of key principles and doctrines in a range of legal subjects; A2.
+Have a critical appreciation of the key institutions relevant to those legal subjects; A3.
+Have developed critical understanding of relevant theoretical perspectives (including those drawn from other disciplines) on the legal and policy issues raised by the subjects studied by the student; and

+A4.
+Be acquainted with contemporary research and scholarship in these legal subjects.

+Students have the opportunity to gain knowledge and understanding from a variety of teaching methods.
 First, in some subjects lecturers make presentations of selected areas of legal material.
 These presentations may take the form of traditional lectures, or of introductory presentations in seminar groups.
 Second, in all subjects, handouts are made available to students which both present basic information relevant to the legal subject and indicate further reading which students are required to undertake to advance their understanding and knowledge.
 Third, students participate in seminars in all of their chosen legal subjects.
 Students must prepare for such seminars through undertaking set reading, and by applying that reading to specific problems or issues set for discussion.
 Group discussions within seminars are then based around these set problems/issues.
-Finally, the compulsory written work set in all modules (including the dissertation) provide students with a further opportunity both to develop, and to test, their knowledge and understanding.
-Assessment Strategy These are assessed by three means:
+Finally, the compulsory written work set in all modules (including the compulsory dissertation) provide students with a further opportunity both to develop, and to test, their knowledge and understanding.

+These are assessed by three means:

-(a) by assessed essay(s) (where compulsory in each module); and/or (b) by an unseen examination paper in each module; and (c) by the dissertation.
+- (a) By assessed essay(s) (where compulsory in each module); and/or - (b) By an unseen examination paper in each module; and - (c) By the dissertation.

+Intellectual Skills

-Intellectual Skills On completing the programme students should be able to:
+On completing the programme students should be able to:

-B1. analyse legal issues, including identifying and ordering issues by relevance and importance; B2. synthesise materials derived from diverse sources; B3. exercise critical judgement by discriminating between the merits or otherwise of particular arguments and B4. exercise skills of evaluation in making a reasoned choice between competing solutions or arguments.
-Teaching and Learning Methods B1 to B4 are primarily developed and demonstrated through seminar discussions, problemsolving and in researching and writing assessed coursework essays, research papers, the dissertation, examinations, and preparing for and delivering oral presentations.
-Assessment Strategy These are assessed by three means:
+B1.
+Analyse legal issues, including identifying and ordering issues by relevance and importance;

+B2.
+Synthesise materials derived from diverse sources;

+B3.
+Exercise critical judgement by discriminating between the merits or otherwise of particular arguments and

+B4.
+Exercise skills of evaluation in making a reasoned choice between competing solutions or arguments.

+B1 to B4 are primarily developed and demonstrated through seminar discussions, problemsolving and in researching and writing assessed coursework essays, research papers, the dissertation, examinations, and preparing for and delivering oral presentations.

+These are assessed by three means:

-(a) by assessed essay(s) (where compulsory in each module); and/or (b) by an unseen examination paper in each module; and (c) by the dissertation.
+(a) By assessed essay(s) (where compulsory in each module); and/or

+(b) By an unseen examination paper in each module; and

+(c) By the dissertation.

+Practical Skills

-Practical Skills On completing the programme students should be able to:
+On completing the programme students should be able to:

 C1.
 Engage in legal problem-solving (insofar as appropriate for the legal subject studied) by identifying relevant issues, applying relevant concepts, principles and rules, making judgements and reaching conclusions supported by sound and informed reasoning; C2.
-Engage in theoretical reflection on the legal subjects being studied, including identifying the criteria by which the law's regulation might be evaluated and making judgements thereon supported by sound and informed reasoning; C3.
-Write, speak and think with care and precision in the analysis and synthesis of the law; and C4.
+Engage in theoretical reflection on the legal subjects being studied, including identifying the criteria by which the law's regulation might be evaluated and making judgements thereon supported by sound and informed reasoning;

+C3.
+Write, speak and think with care and precision in the analysis and synthesis of the law; and

+C4.
 Identify issues for research and to retrieve accurate and relevant legal and other sources in primary and secondary form, both in paper and digital formats.

-Teaching and Learning Methods These skills are developed generally through preparation for seminars and participation within seminars, and through students' written assignments (including the compulsory dissertation) and examinations.
-Skills C3 and C4 are also the focus of the compulsory modules, and the supervisory arrangements which accompany the students' research for their dissertation.
-Assessment Strategy These are assessed by three means:
+These skills are developed generally through preparation for seminars and participation within seminars, and through students' written assignments (including the compulsory dissertation) and examinations.
+Skills C3 and C4 are also the focus of the research methods module, and the supervisory arrangements which accompany the students' research for, and preparation of, their dissertation.

+These are assessed by three means:

-(a) by assessed essay(s) (where compulsory in each module); and/or (b) by an unseen examination paper in each module; and (c) by the dissertation.
+(a) By assessed essay(s) (where compulsory in each module); and/or

+(b) By an unseen examination paper in each module; and

+(c) By the dissertation.